lucy-sha512/archethic-docs/docs/learn/arch-consensus/proof-of-work.md

                                                                     signature from the device that orginated the transaction
 ```

-Finding the right public key from a list of public keys that are known to the network and associated with the transaction's "Origin Signature" constitutes the "Proof Of Work."
+Finding the right public key from a list of public keys that are known to the network and associated with the transaction's `Origin Signature` constitutes the `Proof Of Work`.

 This requires conducting a search on a limited number of public keys to confirm that the device has the necessary permissions to create the transaction.
 The nodes can simultaneously determine which keys are authorised and are aware of their shared secrets.